Martinsburg Amputation Lawyers

 Causes of Amputation Injuries

 Contrary to popular belief, many amputation injuries come from seemingly safe work and activities that we all partake in each day.
 WV amputation injuries can come from a variety of accidents.
 These include:

 - Traffic, train, or airplane accidents

 - Construction accidents

 - Worksite accidents

+Around 45 percent of amputations result from an injury.
+In some cases, a serious accident causes a part of the body to be crushed, cut, or torn away, but extremities can also be damaged beyond repair in a crash or due to burns, requiring surgical removal.
 Around 1.8 million Americans are currently living with amputations.
 The most common amputation surgery is amputation of the leg, either above or below the knee.

 Injuries that result in amputation are the beginning of a long, difficult road for most victims.
 After an amputation, victims are prone to further injury and medical issues including infections, complications, phantom pains, and more.

 Data on Amputation Injuries